Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: An algorithm for computing degree-1 Vietoris-Rips persistent homology

 During the main loop we remove the element with smallest value of $r$ (and point indices) and then insert the next candidate 1-simplex from $N$.
 Inserting a new element into the minimum heap has $O(\log (n))$ complexity.
 The point of creating and maintaining the table $N$ and the heap $H$ is that they \emph{may} allow us to avoid computing all pairwise distances.

 This is an opportune point to discuss the choice of $k$.
 Recall that the table $N$ has at most $k$ points listed in each row.
 Suppose that at some point in the iteration of the main loop, we pop the element $(\psi(y),\psi(z),t,r)$ from the heap and find that there are no further neighbors of $y$ stored in $N$.
 We must now supplement the table by finding and sorting further pairwise distances from $y$.
 In our current implementation, if we reach this situation for a given $y$, we compute and sort all additional pairwise distances $d(y, z)$ with $\psi(y) < \psi(z)$.
 If we have to do this for every row, we incur a computational complexity of $O(n^2 \log (n))$ and a memory cost of $O(n^2)$, which we would like to avoid.
-Thus one wants to choose $k$ large enough so that $N$ includes the longest critical 1-simplex.
+Let $(\tau, \sigma)$ be the non-apparent persistent pair such that $\sigma$ appears latest in the filtration.
+Let $\eta $ be the face of $\sigma$ that appears latest in the filtration.
+Thus one wants to choose $k$ large enough so that $N$ includes both $0$-dimensional faces of the $1$-simplex $\eta$, with one face being in the neighbor list of the other.

 Without prior knowledge of the structure of $X$, we do not have any way to determine an optimal value of $k$ except by trial and error.
 In practice, if a given run of the code seems to be using too much memory, it could be that the chosen value of $k$ is too small, causing many extra extensions of the table $N$.
-Conversely, one does not want to choose $k$ \emph{too} large, otherwise $N$ will use more storage than actually required to complete the calculation of $\ph{1}(X)$.
+Conversely, one does not want to choose $k$ \emph{too} large, otherwise $N$ will use more storage than actually required to complete the calculation of $\ph{1}(X)$, hence the implementation uses the choice of $k = \sqrt{n}$ in the absence of a user chosen value of $k$.